 DMovies - Your platform for thought-provoking cinema

-A boat full of cats, dogs and birds struggle to survive, in a world drowning under floods - Latvian animation premieres in the Un Certain Regard section of the 77th Festival de Cannes
+A boat full of cats, dogs and birds struggle to survive, in a world drowning under floods - Latvian animation shows in the 28th edition of the Tallinn Black Nights Film Festival

 A cat runs for their life.
 Jumping over the dissipating landscape – water is coming to the top – this particular feline finds itself chased by dogs and befriended by birds.
 Over the course of the movie’s 80 or so minutes, these creatures must band together to ensure their own survival from a mass watery grave.
 As plots go, it is not necessarily the most exciting of synopsis, and sadly, nor is the action much fun either.
 Director Gints Zilbalodis uses every animated trick in the bookin order to create a palpable urgency, utilising an animal many audiences feel attached to: a pussy.